XRPLF/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/tickets.md

 Any account can create and use Tickets on any type of transaction.
 However, some restrictions apply:

 - Each Ticket can only be used once.
-It is possible to have multiple different candidate transactions
+It is possible to have multiple different candidate transactions that would use the same Ticket Sequence, but only one of those candidates can be validated by consensus.
 - Each account cannot have more than 250 Tickets in the ledger at a time.
 Therefore, you cannot create more than 250 Tickets at a time, either.
 - You _can_ use a Ticket to create more Tickets.
 If you do, the Ticket you used does not count towards the total number of Tickets you can have at once.
 - Each Ticket counts toward the [owner reserve](reserves.html), so you must set aside 5 XRP for each Ticket you have not used yet.
 The XRP becomes available for you to use again after the Ticket is used.